-On a Tuesday morning I set off on this journey with a set plan but no plan at all.
-Yeah that doesn't make too much sense does it?
-See, I had particular stops along the way on this adventure as I had five editorial styled weddings I had designed to photograph; and the first was Joshua Tree.
+On a Tuesday morning, I embarked on a journey with a set plan but no plans at all.
+To make sense of that last statement, I had particular stops along the way on this adventure as I had five editorial styled weddings I had designed to photograph, and the first was Joshua Tree.
 Between these stops would be time to just explore anything and everything I could.
-Wherever my heart told me to go, wherever I felt the need to sleep, and whatever I had the notion to do – I simply went with it – a simple little kind of free.
+Wherever my heart told me to go, wherever I felt the need to sleep, and whatever I had the notion to do, I simply went with it – a simple little kind of free.
 Sure I had a tentative plan at the beginning of the trip as to where I would sleep each night or the closest campground to where I thought I would make it to.
 Surprise, outside the two nights at specific campgrounds I booked months before because they sell out and were must-sleeps, not one single night on the entire trip did I sleep where I anticipated.

-The first day of the trip I drove all across the state of Tennessee, and I'll admit I was nervous as I planned to sleep in a Walmart parking lot because I'd learned that's a thing.
-I couldn't do it.
-I hadn't quite mustered up the courage to pull that one off... yet.
+The first day of the trip I drove all across the state of Tennessee, and I will admit I was nervous as I planned to sleep in a Walmart parking lot because I had learned that is a thing.
+I could not do it.
+I had not quite mustered up the courage to pull that one off...
+Yet.
 So instead I made it to Little Rock, Arkansas where my aunt's sister lives.
 An out-of-the-blue phone call from someone you only see on rare occasions asking to sleep in your driveway can leave a person a little confused.
-As I asked the question knowing she was going to think I'm a little weird, and I got the response "Um, no but you can come sleep in my bed!"
+As I asked the question knowing she was going to think it was bizarre, and I got the response "Um, no but you can come sleep in my bed!"
 After explaining what I was doing and that a huge factor in this trip was not to lay my head in an actual bed but rather sleep in my camper-made VW Jetta Sportwagen or my tent, she reluctantly said yes.
 Within minutes of arriving and not even knocking on the door because it was so late, I passed out and slept like a baby - at least until I got a tap on the window at 6:00 am when her husband needed me to move my car so he could go to work.
-The next night I realized I was a rock-star and could do this; Walmart here I come!
-Sleeping in a parking lot definitely isn't the highlight of my trip, but the two nights I did utilize that privilege (thanks to the All Stays app) I was able to rest my head for a few hours on the long-stretch highway as I was just trying to make it across the country.
+The next night I realized I was a rockstar and could do the Walmart deal.
+Sleeping in a parking lot definitely was not the highlight of my trip, but the two nights I did utilize that privilege (thanks to the All Stays app) I was able to rest my head for a few hours on the long-stretch highway as I was just trying to make it across the country.

-Fast-forward to Friday morning: after making my way across the plains of Oklahoma, through wildfires in Texas, making pit stops at Native American shops in New Mexico, and laying eyes on the beautiful canyons and gorges of Arizona; I stepped foot in the desert lands of California.
-A beautiful, unique place I'd never seen before.
-The diversity of Joshua Tree is fascinating – every few miles it was as if I'd arrived in a completely new place.
-The scenery and plants change entirely - from rock-faced mountains and patches of various cacti as you enter the south end near Cottonwood Visitor Center; to the astonishing boulders and abundance of renowned Yucca brevifolia (otherwise known as the Joshua tree) in the Northwest part of the park.
+After making my way across the plains of Oklahoma, through wildfires in Texas, making pit stops at Native American shops in New Mexico, and laying eyes on the beautiful canyons and gorges of Arizona, I stepped foot in the desert lands of California.
+A beautiful, unique place I had never seen before.
+The diversity of Joshua Tree is fascinating.
+Every few miles it was as if I had arrived in a completely new place.
+The scenery and plants change entirely - from rock-faced mountains and patches of various cacti as you enter the south end near Cottonwood Visitor Center to the astonishing boulders and abundance of renowned Yucca brevifolia (otherwise known as the Joshua tree) in the Northwest part of the park.

 The trip truly was all about going with the flow.
-It's nice that I came back home to carry that lesson into my everyday life.
+It is nice that I came back home to carry that lesson forward into my everyday life.
 Letting things go.
 Not worrying about how plans should happen.
 Life has a beautiful way of working itself out just how it is suppose to.

 I often found it hard to find time to write – instead I walked aimlessly around taking in every bit of the new places I encountered.
-I didn't spend a lot of time taking notes because I didn't want to miss a second of the experience; however the Wayfaren travel journal is great for those highlighted moments you want to be sure to revisit later.
-Logging key thoughts in a perfectly sized lined notebook that fits so easily in your backpack is a must-have for a trip like this.
-It also works great to bring your stories back to life by adding details when you get back home, reflect on memories, and perhaps laugh hysterically at remembered mishap stories.
+I did not spend a lot of time taking notes because I did not want to miss a second of the experience.
+However, the Wayfaren travel journal was great for those highlighted moments I wanted to be sure to revisit later.
+Logging key thoughts in a perfectly sized lined notebook that fits so easily in a backpack is a must-have for a trip like this.
+It also works great to bring stories back to life by adding details back home, reflect on memories, and perhaps laugh hysterically at remembered mishaps.

 Speaking of hilarious stories, bless the hearts of the people who meet me!
-I've never been the type to just get out and talk to random strangers; so one of my promises to myself was this trip I would talk to whomever I encountered.
-I would share my story if they wanted to hear, and most importantly I would listen to theirs.
-Meeting so many distinct individuals was a really cool part of the trip and oddly wasn't as I hard as I thought it would be.
+I have never been the type to just get out and talk to random strangers, so one of my promises to myself was this trip I would talk to whomever I encountered.
+I would share my story if they wanted to hear, and most importantly, I would listen to theirs.
+Meeting so many distinct individuals was a really cool part of the trip and oddly was not as I hard as I thought it would be.
 I enjoyed sharing parts of my mind with a total stranger.
 Sometimes though they got a little more than they bargained - for instance the painter from LA who invited me to tag along as we [shortly] walked around a couple of areas.